The Pillars of Health, the Foundations of Self-Care

 Gratitude and Reflection

 Gratitude may be defined as an appreciation of what is valuable and meaningful for oneself.
 The act of practicing gratitude is by no means a new idea, but it has gained significant attention in recent years.
 New research has found that practicing gratitude has significant positive effects on our physical and mental wellbeing, helps you sleep at night, and even bolsters your immune system.
-An increasing body of research shows that practicing gratitude and reflecting on positive aspects of our lives regularly may increase our life satisfaction and our quality of life.

 Cognitive Enhancement